 Lake Louise is a part of the Mountain Collective network.
 This allows you to buy one lift pass, and ski at all of the slopes that are also a part of the Collective.

-Lake Louise's slopes see on average 179 inches (70 cm) of snowfall a year.
-That is almost 14 feet a year!
+Lake Louise's slopes see on average 179 inches (4.5 meters) of snowfall a year.
+That is almost 14 feet every year!

 Lake Louise Ski Resort Elevation